kinjuplus/typescript-express-example/README.md

 1. install docker service in your computer.
 2. use the command `docker run --name MyPostgres -d -p 5432:5432 -e POSTGRES_USER=admin -e POSTGRES_PASSWORD='12345' postgres` to make a postgresql databse up and running.
 3. If you use the above command, don't forget to change ormconfig.json accordingly.
+4. create `test` database in the newly created postgres service.

 ## Criteria
 1. The database design